alanriya/airflowPipeline/README.md

 4) To bring your container down: docker-compose -f docker-compose.yml down

 ## COPYING/ LICENSING
 Copyrights goes to airflow and docker since this data pipeline application is built with these 2 technologies as base technologies.
-Data comes from an open-source api
+Data comes from an open-source api and can be found in dags/weather/urls.py